Entrepreneurship

 When you’re prototyping, keep the following tips in mind:

-• Take action: Just start building and see what happens.
-The whole purpose of prototyping is to figure out what makes the most sense.
+- Take action: Start building and see what happens.
+The whole purpose of prototyping is to determine what makes the most sense.
 You don’t have to know anything in advance.
 Learn by doing!

 Low Fidelity Prototyping

-Low fidelity prototypes are your first prototypes.
-They can be as simple as quick sketches using pen and paper, and they don’t need to include all the features and functions, nor have any pretty design.
-These kinds of prototypes are meant to test out your basic idea and test the necessity of features.
+Low-fidelity prototypes are your first prototypes.
+They can be as simple as quick sketches using pen and paper, and they don’t need to include all the features and functions nor have any pretty design.
+These prototypes are meant to test out your basic idea and the necessity of features.

 You can create different kinds of prototypes, depending on what you’re building and what you need to test.
-One of the greatest benefits of lo-fi prototypes is how easy, quick, and cheaply they can be adapted to improve them.
+One of the greatest benefits of lo-fi prototypes is how easily, quickly, and cheaply they can be adapted to improve them.

 Here are a few ways to prototype:

-• user flow: as part of designing your prototypes, it’s crucial to create a user journey.
+- User flow: creating a user journey is crucial in designing your prototypes.
 How would the journey of your user’s interaction with your product look?
-If it’s an app, this could be an example of a journey: A user logs in, goes to a dashboard, finds the feature the need, does what they need, and logs out again.
-Write the steps down, so you know what to design.
+If it’s an app, this could be an example of a journey: A user logs in, goes to a dashboard, finds the feature they need, does what they need, and logs out again.
+Write the steps down so you know what to design.

-• paper prototypes: thinking only of the most basic forms and features of your product, make a paper version of it that visualizes the basics of your idea.
+- Paper prototypes: thinking only of the most basic forms and features of your product, make a paper version of it that visualizes the basics of your idea.
 You don’t need to design much or make it pretty.
 Focus instead of the functionality.
 Even if you’re building a digital product, such as an app or a website, you should still paper prototype it.
-You can search for examples online to get an idea of how such a prototype could look.
+You can search for examples online to understand how such a prototype could look.

 The benefits of lo-fi prototypes are manifold!
-For example, are users forced to focus on the functionality as paper prototypes are devoid of pretty UI.
+For example, users must focus on functionality as paper prototypes lack a pretty UI.
 They also have an easier time giving honest feedback as lo-fi prototypes look unpolished and low-effort.
 And in addition, lo-fi prototypes are cheap and quick to make.
 Here is a short video on how to build a lo-fi prototype:

 High Fidelity Prototyping

-Hi-fi prototypes are prototypes that come as close to your product as possible without actually being the end-product.
+Hi-fi prototypes come as close to your product as possible without actually being the end product.
 They try to feel and work like the real deal without too much money being invested in them.
-So for example, if you’re building an app, your hi-fi prototype would be a model of your app built in Figma or Sketch (or the like) where buttons work, transitions are in place and the model feels like a real app, despite the fact that no code has been written.
+So, for example, if you’re building an app, your hi-fi prototype would be a model of your app built in Figma or Sketch (or the like) where buttons work, transitions are in place, and the model feels like a real app, even though no code has been written.

 The benefits of hi-fi prototyping are: